floresbakker/OntoSVG/README.md

-# Specification 'svgvoc'
+# Specification 'OntoSVG'

-This is the repository for svgvoc, the semantic SVG-vocabulary.
+This is the repository for OntoSVG, the semantic SVG vocabulary.
 You're welcome to contribute!

+OntoSVG offers a toolset comprising of a comprehensive description of the SVG vocabulary - the elements and attributes that constitute SVG documents - and the algorithms with which SVG documents can be generated, as well as tools that make use of this vocabulary to actually parse and generate SVG graphics.

 ![An example of a SVG-document, modeled and generated using OntoSVG](/Examples/SVG_Gallardo.svg) *An example of a SVG-document, modeled and generated using OntoSVG*